 4. Monitoring your investments:

 You should keep track of how well your investments are performing.
 But don't overdo it.
 Given the ubiquity of modern technology, you will constantly get updates about the ups and downs of the market.
 Do not be swayed by this.
 Reviewing your investments once in a while is all you need to do.
-Value Research provides a Portfolio Manager tool for free, which you can use to analyse every detail of your portfolio.
-Click here to find out how you can easily feed your investment information in the Portfolio Manager tool to get detailed, yet easy-to-digest analytics on your investments.
+Use My Investments on Value Research to analyse every detail of your portfolio.

 5. How and when to sell: